u3d-resources/Ecstasy/README.md

 * Total control and freedom

 ### Work-in-progress
-* Interfaces support via InterfacePool
+* Struct Interfaces support via InterfacePool

 Can be used outside of Unity, with a slight modification.